zk4/a/README.md

 # make your own snippet

 pure code logic. code anything in any language you want, put them in snippets if you like.

+## write sh
-.base.sh supply some simple funtion for common bash usage. you can check out the demo sh file.
+core/.base.sh supply some simple funtion for common bash usage. you can check out the demo sh file.